claucondor/NueralWalet/stellar-kit/README.md

    - Circuit breakers for suspicious activity
    - Gradual withdrawal limitations
    - Trust score adjustments based on behavior

+## Multisignature Implementation

+Multisignature (multisig) is a critical security feature in NeuralWallet that:

+1. **Enhances Security**
+   - Requires multiple signatures for high-value transactions
+   - Prevents single points of failure or compromise
+   - Protects against unauthorized access

+2. **Enables Friend Vault Governance**
+   - Grants different signing weights to different members
+   - Requires threshold approval for fund distribution
+   - Enforces group consensus for important decisions

+3. **Supports Advanced Lending Features**
+   - Secures collateral in lending contracts
+   - Authorizes automatic liquidations when thresholds are breached
+   - Manages shared pool assets with distributed authority

+Multisig is implemented using Stellar's native threshold system, where each account can have multiple signers with different weights.

 ## Security Considerations